-Cultivating Green Light Prospects
+Getting The Green Light From Prospects

 Green light people

-There was once a party and dating strategy that suggested using traffic light colors to communicate your status.
+(By Gil Gerretsen) There was once a party and dating strategy that suggested using traffic light colors to communicate your status.
 Wear red if you are in a relationship, yellow if you are unsure or in an open relationship, and green if you are single and unattached.
 I haven’t heard about that method much anymore, but then I’m happily married and really don’t need to care about it.
 However, the green, yellow, red way of thinking can be a great way of evaluating prospects and customers.

 Think of these colors in terms of people’s behavior.
 Do you want to be closer to them or further away because of their actions?
 Are their words and action red, yellow or green?
 How about flipping the equation?
 Do your prospects and customers want to be closer to you, or further away, because of YOUR behaviors?
 Are your words and behaviors red, yellow, or green?